 Sweet: After dinner we wanted to release sky lanterns.
 So we walked down the beach a little ways and lit a few off over the ocean.

 Sour: When lighting our lanterns, we completely let the vessel fill with hot air, so that it doesn’t take off only to crash into the ocean (after a few seconds of flying time)…good thing we had two!

 Sour: Rimba was a great value, and the breakfast buffet was outstanding!
 A shuttle arrived every 15 minutes to shuttle us to Ayana.
 If your budget is big, then you can’t go wrong with a cliff front villa at Ayana.

 The Rock Bar Bali, located on the beautiful Ayana resort draws travelers from all around Bali.
 Grab an oceanfront lounger, possibly an umbrella for shade, and watch the sun sink into the Indian Ocean with a refreshing cocktail.

 Sour: It can get very hot at the Rock Bar, so be sure not to wear jeans and a black shirt (lesson learned)!

 Sour: Next to the Rock Bar is one of Ayana’s 5 pools, the Ocean Beach Pool, which is even a cooler (literally) place to watch the sunset.

 Sweet: I can’t rave enough about the amazing pools in Bali, which brings me to my favorite pool at Ayana, the River Pool.
 Here you can lay on the edge, jump down into another pool, and enjoy complimentary watermelon brought over by the staff.

 Sour: Our last dinner at Ayana was at the oceanfront Kisik.
-While the restaurants here cost more than what you would pay outside of the resort, the experience is worth the extra money.
+While the restaurants here did cost more than what you would pay outside of the resort, the experience is worth it.

 Sour: To get to Ayana’s Kuba Beach you must go down 197 steps, or shall I say it’s 197 steps back up!